hesta/decision_tree/README.md

-decision_tree
+ID3 algorithm with bagging
 =============

-decision tree algorithm implemented in the AI class; tested on the IBM TGMC Watson Edition dataset.
+ID3 algorithm implemented in python, avoiding overfitting with bagging; tested on the IBM TGMC 2013 Watson Edition dataset.